Noaaan/MythicMetals/PATCHNOTES.md

 - Runite - Barrages your enemies in ice, freezing them in place.
 - Star Platinum - Lets you swing the staff really fast.
 - Beacon - Grants players in a large radius (18 blocks) a random beacon effect for 30 seconds.
+- Lapis - Doubles the experience when you kill a mob with the staff.

 ### Added the Midas Gold Sword!
 This weapon makes Midas Gold some more milage, by giving you a nice sword that you can upgrade...